-ActiveX Savvy Body Fat Scale shares 13 important body parameters through ActiveX app.
-These body compositions describe percentages of Fat, Bone, muscle and water in your body.
+ActiveX Savvy Body Fat Scale shares 13 important body parameters through the ActiveX app.
+These body compositions describe percentages of Fat, Bone, muscle, and water in your body.

 This calculation is done by using a method called Bioelectric Impedance Analysis (BIA), which divides your weight into different components, such as Fat mass and lean mass, to access your health and help you guide you through your fitness journey.

-Bioelectrical Impedance Analysis (BIA) is a method of measuring impedance by applying alternating electrical currents to a user to measuring their volume of water through impedance values.
+Bioelectrical Impedance Analysis (BIA) is a method of determining impedance by administering alternating electrical currents to a person to calculate their water volume using impedance readings.

 As BIA determines the resistance to flow of the current as it passes through the body, it provides estimates of body water from which body fat is calculated using selected equations.